sroucheray/bootscope/README.md

 How it works ?
 --------------
-When the page has loaded, Bootscope look at any nodes holding a ``data-feat`` attribute.
+When the page has loaded, Bootscope look at any element in the page holding a ``data-feat`` attribute.
 If the value of this attribute is linked to a module, Bootscope loads it.
 The module is then defined.

-If the return value of the module's factory is a function [see here](#4-create-the-module-in-menu-modulejs-in-pathtomodule), Bootscope will execute it passing the node.
+If the return value of the module's factory is a function [see here](#4-create-the-module-in-menu-modulejs-in-pathtomodule), Bootscope will execute it passing the element.

 ### The parts
 Bootscope is made of three parts

-1. ``requiresjs-jquery.js`` : the module loader [RequireJS](http://requirejs.org/docs/jquery.html)
+1. ``requiresjs-jquery.js`` : the [RequireJS](http://requirejs.org/docs/jquery.html) module loader
-2. ``bootscope.js`` : a module, it contains Bootscope logic
+2. ``bootscope.js`` : a module.
+It contains Bootscope logic
-3. ``bootconfig.js`` : a module, it holds the **routes** linking features to modules
+3. ``bootconfig.js`` : a module.
+It holds the **routes** linking features to modules

 ### First steps
 Once you have dropped these required files in your project, it's a four steps work :